 Occupational Therapy

 Requirements to Complete Degree

 Students who are admitted to the OTD program with an earned bachelor’s or master’s degree have six years to complete all requirements for the doctoral degree, including all level II fieldwork rotations and capstone.
 The time limit starts with the student’s first semester of doctoral study at Northern Arizona University.
-If the student does not complete the degree in the established timeframe, the student may petition the Graduate College for one extension of this time limit (NAU Policy 100815).
+If the student does not complete the degree in the established timeframe, the student may petition the Office of Graduate and Professional Studies for one extension of this time limit (NAU Policy 100815).

 Good Academic Standing

-All occupational therapy students are subject to the policies and regulations as identified in the NAU Graduate College Policies and the NAU Student Handbook.
+All occupational therapy students are subject to the policies and regulations as identified in the NAU Office of Graduate and Professional Studies Policies and the NAU Student Handbook.
 Graduate students must maintain “Good Academic Standing” to be eligible to continue in the Doctor of Occupational Therapy program, which includes maintaining a cumulative GPA of 3.0, no course grades of “D” or “F”, and no more than 11 credit hours of “C” grades.
 Students must have a minimum GPA of 3.0 to enroll in Level II Fieldwork and capstone.

+Occupational Therapy